swiftlang/swift-evolution/proposals/mmmm-distributed-actor-isolation.md

 #### Distributed Methods

+Regular methods isolated to the distributed actor are not accessible from outside of the actor's isolation context.
+A new kind of method declaration, called a *distributed method*, are the only kind of isolated members that can be accessed from outside of a distributed actor.
+Nonisolated methods can be defined as usual, but a distributed method cannot be marked `nonisolated`.
+A distributed method is defined within a distributed actor type by writing `distributed` in front of the method's declaration:

-We propose to allow developers tight control over the distributed nature of methods they write on their distributed actors.
-The only way distributed actors interact with the "outside" is through methods declared as `distributed`.
+It is necessary to give developers tight control over the distributed nature of methods they write, and it must be a concious opt-in step to expose a method for distribution.

 Distributed funcs are declared using the `distributed` keyword in front of a function, like this: